smokeyfro/directus-extension-bundle-api-fetch/README.md

 2) Create a new collection to store your saved videos.
 To match the api response the collection should have the following fields:
     - name: string
     - date_created: datetime | timestamp
-    - slug: string string | slugify
+    - slug: string | slugify
     - network: string
     - country: string
     - runtime: integer